“A home without a dog? How does that work?” –Brad Bevill

 We look forward to seeing the joy Remi brings to his new family’s life!

-Tate the bulldog is 9 years old and came to us for aggression issues.
+Tater-Tot the bulldog is a senior and came to us for aggression issues.
 He would attack moving objects like bikes, skateboards, etc. He also showed resource guarding tendencies and had gone after his human mom in an attempt to control space and other resources.
 He’s now a balanced member of our pack and will live out his golden years with us!

 Malcolm is a 95 lbs pittie mix.
 He is by far one of the chillest dogs we’ve ever had.
 He loves to sun bathe and can handle short walks.
 He does not require a ton of exercise, games, or socialization.
 Malcolm is with us because he got into a couple of fights in his last home.
 He also had extreme crate anxiety and had a very hard time with loud noises – including thunder.
 He has destroyed crates and injured himself trying to escape from crates.